 It might be located on one of the Coast’s busy arterial roads – Avoca Drive – but the Kincumber bed and breakfast is an oasis of lush lawns and liquidambars.

 It offers an idyllic setting for a relaxing staycation or weekend away.

 One half of the grand home is occupied by host Jo Forster, her husband Mick and their adorable leg-huggers James and Harrison.

 The other half consists of three luxe rooms including a plush and cosy King Spa suite that we’re calling home for a night.

-The Forster clan took over the B&B seven years ago, a tree change from Sydney’s inner city, and have implemented some nice touches.
+The Forster clan took over the B&B ten years ago as part of a tree change from Sydney’s inner city, and have implemented some nice touches.

 When we return from dinner at Bombini up the road, a bottle of local Distillery Botanica lemon myrtle liqueur and some choccies have been left out.